AliMoharramipour/Human-Face-Similarity-Judgment-Dataset/README.md

 Indicate a trial in which one of the choice faces is identical to the target.
 ### **Unique trial number:**
 Identifies a unique trial number across our dataset.
 Note that some trials were performed by more than one participant or repeated by the same participant (as described by Control 1 above), or both.
-To better understand these descriptions, see our paper “???”.
+To better understand these descriptions, see our paper “Trade-off between performance and human-like perception in face recognition models”.
 ## **2. Participants_demographic_data.csv**
 This file contains anonymized demographic information of the participants, including Age, Gender, Ethnicity, Country of birth, Country of residence, Nationality, and first language.